Donald Trump-Kim Jong-un come together for historic meet: 10 things to know about the Singapore summit

-With a handshake that lasted for about 13 seconds, North Korea’s Kim Jong-un and US President Donald Trump on Tuesday scripted history during the first-ever and much-awaited meeting between the two countries.
+With a ‘comprehensive’ document that commits to denuclearisation of the Korean Penninsula, North Korea’s Kim Jong-un and US President Donald Trump on Tuesday scripted history during the first-ever and much-awaited meeting held between the two countries.
 After months of negotiations, both the leaders met for a one-on-one interaction at the Capella Hotel, a secluded luxury resort on Singapore’s Sentosa Island.
-As the two flags hung side-by-side in the backdrop for the first time ever, both Kim and Trump expressed hope that their summit would be fruitful.
+While Donald Trump said that the meeting with Kim Jong went “better than anyone could have expected,” Kim added that the world will see a “major change.”

 Here is how the summit unfolded since this morning